McKratt/microservice-sandbox/README.md

 - [ ] Put in place the calls tracking system (Jhipster console)
 - [ ] Finish messaging implementation (including Call Context)
 - [ ] Create the task service (link with messages)
-- [ ] Make the partner changes cascade to Case
+- [ ] Make the person changes cascade to Case
 - [ ] Make the documentation with Structurizr
 - [ ] Implement ArchUnit Test
-- [ ] Prevent Business Number Service to create twice the same partner id
+- [ ] Prevent Business Number Service to create twice the same person id

 ## Things to explore
 * Service discovery with Spring Cloud Eureka